ZeusWPI/MOZAIC/docs/componenents.md

 ## Bot driver

 ## Client GUI
-The client GUI only goal is to improve the user experience.
+The client GUI's only goal is to improve the user experience.
 By hiding implementation details behind a more user friendly interface it allows users to focus on writing and playing with their bots.
 It provides a gateway to use the platform's various features in a graphical nature.

 ## Data store
 The data store stores data.